cscenter/lms/docs/git.md

 OR

 ```
-# Backports all commits without exception that touched the subtree (can’t pick the relevant commits)
+# Backports all commits without exception that touched the subtree (can’t pick the relevant commits).
+# So, make sure to push changes in public/ to separated commits
 git subtree push --prefix=public/ frontend-remote master
 ```